iGutobreks/pong-rust-javascript-csharp/README.md

 ### Similar code

-Here you see a C# code:
+Here you see a C# code: (dependencies: getasynckeystate - windows api)
 ```
 void randomizerY() {
     Random rand = new Random();